winitzki/scall/tutorial/programming_dhall.md

 See, for example, [this tutorial](https://blog.sumtypeofway.com/posts/recursion-schemes-part-5.html).

 The immediate problem for Dhall is that hylomorphisms do not (and cannot) guarantee termination.
-So, Dhall does not support hylomorphisms as they are usually written.
+So, Dhall does not support hylomorphisms as they are usually defined.
 Let us examine that problem is more detail.

 #### Example: why hylomorphisms terminate (in Haskell)